 ntopng --local-networks 10.0.0.0/8=Office,192.168.2.0/24=Home <plus other options>

 All hosts that are non-local are defined as remote hosts.
-The following table briefly summarizes the differences between local and remote hosts.
+Below a table showing which pages and the relative statistics, remote hosts don’t have in comparison with local hosts.